MrLoyal/ansible_playbooks/README.md

 ### A collection of repetitive jobs written into ansible playbooks by Thanh Loyal

-If you are like me, who usually find him self doing an installation again and again, you may (or may not) find this collection useful.
+If you are like me, who usually finds him self doing an installation again and again, you may (or may not) find this collection useful.
 I have written all steps to, for e.g, installing nginx on RHEL/CentoS/RockyLinux and also having modsecurity module compiled into it to protect webapps.